 Three years, including one year each of algebra, geometry, and advanced algebra

-Three years, including one year each of courses from two of the following fields: biology, chemistry, and physics
+Three years, including at least two years of courses which emphasize elements of biology, chemistry, or physics

 Additional Requirements for the College of Liberal Arts and Sciences and the College of Engineering